 FAQ

-What is the main cause of endometriosis?
+What are the main causes of endometriosis?

 The short answer is that no one knows why some people develop endometriosis.
 Experts believe that it could be a combination of genetic and immune system factors, but none of these theories fully explain the condition, and it's likely to be due to a combination of factors.

-What are 4 symptoms of endometriosis?
+What are the two main symptoms of endometriosis?

 Endometriosis does not have a cure, but treatment options include surgical removal or symptom management through self-care techniques or medication.
 It's crucial to understand the distinction between treatment, which involves surgical removal, and symptom management, which alleviates symptoms but doesn't eliminate the disease.